 Price: Under $150.
 (Saw online for $107.)

 I have no idea, at this point, what I’ll ultimately buy.
+(I’d meant to purchase by now, but had my spring 2019 trip canceled.
+So, I’m waiting until just before my next international trip!)
 But, I hope this article helps others in the same boat (or, plane, as it were) during any similar travel-piano considerations.
 Comments / reactions / recommendations hugely appreciated.

 🎹 ✍🏻 Jim Dee maintains his personal blog, “Hawthorne Crow,” and a web design blog, “Web Designer | Web Developer Magazine.”
 He also contributes to various Medium.com publications.
 Find him at JPDbooks.com, his Amazon Author page, Facebook, Twitter, Instagram, LinkedIn, Medium, or via email at Jim [at] ArrayWebDevelopment.com.
 His latest novel, CHROO, is available on Amazon.com.
 If you enjoy humorous literary tales, please grab a copy!